igorls/comfyui-node/README.md

 ## Examples

-See the `examples` directory for text‑to‑image, image‑to‑image, upscaling and pool orchestration patterns.
+See the `examples` directory for text-to-image, image-to-image, upscaling and pool orchestration patterns.
+For an end-to-end WorkflowPool + WebSocket demo, open `demos/recursive-edit/` and run the recursive image editing server + web client.

 ## Errors & Diagnostics